20k/20k.github.io/code/NR1/readme.txt

-To build, add ../common to the include search paths.
+To build, add ../common and ../common/imgui to the include search paths.
 You'll also need to link against:

 ../common/
     clock.cpp